Jack Dempsey vs. Georges Carpentier: Background

-The transmitter used was said to be the largest one ever built up to that time.
+The transmitter used was said to be the largest ever built up to that time.
 It was built by General Electric and set up at the Lackawanna train terminal in Hoboken, from where the bout was transmitted by a temporary station, WJY, operated by the Radio Corporation of America, to theaters, halls and auditoriums in 61 other cities across the United States.
-The fight became the first world title fight to be carried over on radio, ushering in an era of boxing radiocasts that lasted until televised boxing came along.
+The fight became the first world title fight to be carried over radio, ushering in an era of boxing radiocasts that lasted until the accessibility and popularity of televised boxing.

-The afternoon of July 2, 1921, the first fight to take place before the main event was one between boxers Frankie Burns and Packey O'Gatty.
+On the afternoon of July 2, 1921, the first fight to take place before the main event was between boxers Frankie Burns and Packey O'Gatty.
 Burns won that fight on points in eight rounds.
 The last preliminary bout before the main event featured Gene Tunney defeating Soldier Jones in seven rounds.
 Tunney would eventually beat both Dempsey and Carpentier in later years.

 The fight

 Dempsey outweighed Carpentier by 20 pounds, weighing 188 to the French challenger's 168.
 According to Dempsey's autobiography, promoter Tex Rickard feared that Dempsey would annihilate Carpentier inside of one round so Rickard specifically asked the champion not to score an early knockout.
 Harry Ertle was the referee.

 Both men wore white boxing trunks, although Carpentier's trunks had a vertical blue stripe running up each leg.

-Predictably, Dempsey was the aggressive pursuer throughout the fight, while Carpentier relied on boxing skill and counter-punching.
+Predictably, Dempsey was clearly the heavier puncher throughout the fight, though Carpentier landed his share of punches in the early rounds, before eventually succumbing to the powerful right hand of the American.

 In round two, a solid right to the jaw had Dempsey groggy.
 But Dempsey recuperated and began dominating the bout in round three.

 Less than a minute into the fourth round, Dempsey's relentless pressure resulted in Carpentier being floored with a stinging left-right combination from the champion.
 It looked like Carpentier would not beat the count, but he rose to his feet suddenly at referee Harry Ertle's count of nine.
 However, the fight ended shortly thereafter, at one minute and 16 seconds of round four, when Dempsey knocked out Carpentier with another combination that included a hard right hook to the body.